- Ordering quantities are often the focus of supply chain planning as they directly impact the frequency with which things are done.

 History of Forecast Error and Lead Time Variability

-- The error is much smaller when we do not take into account errors that do not pull from stock.
+- The error is much smaller when we do not consider errors that do not pull from stock.

 - This is what we will increase our starting stock level for, which is -5.6% + -5% = -10%, or 10%.